 It has been reported that the levels of selected peritoneal cytokines are significantly different between the animals that survived compared to those that died after a septic challenge.

-The plausibility of peritoneal compartmentalization of the initial inflammatory response during peritonitis was highlighted in a recent prospective cohort study of patients with secondary generalized peritonitis.
+The plausibility of peritoneal compartmentalization of the initial inflammatory response during peritonitis was highlighted in a prospective cohort study of patients with secondarily generalized peritonitis.

-The results of this study showed a large gradient between peritoneal fluid and plasma cytokine concentrations, with no correlation between peritoneal and plasma levels, suggesting that plasma levels may increase only after saturation of the tissues within the abdominal compartment. .
+This study showed a large gradient between peritoneal fluid and plasma cytokine concentrations, with no correlation between peritoneal and plasma levels, suggesting that plasma levels may increase only after saturation of the tissues within the abdominal compartment.

 The inflammatory response in patients with sepsis depends on the causative pathogen and the host (genetic characteristics and coexisting diseases), with differential responses at the local, regional and systemic levels.

-The inflammatory response of the host probably changes over time in parallel with the clinical course.
+The host’s inflammatory response probably changes over time in parallel with the clinical course.

-Sepsis, in the early stages of the inflammatory process, should be considered a local / peritoneal disease.
+In the early stages of the inflammatory process, sepsis should be considered a local/peritoneal disease.

-In advanced stages, severe sepsis and septic shock should be considered as a systemic disease, and patients who are extremely unstable and exhibit high mortality rates should be managed more aggressively.
+In advanced stages, severe sepsis and septic shock should be considered systemic diseases, and patients who are extremely unstable and exhibit high mortality rates should be managed more aggressively.

-In certain patients, peritonitis can quickly lead to an excessive inflammatory response, and early mechanical and aggressive peritoneal control is crucial to stop the septic process.
+Peritonitis can quickly lead to an excessive inflammatory response in certain patients, and early mechanical and aggressive peritoneal control is crucial to stop the septic process.

 In those patients, the inability to control or interrupt the local inflammatory response is associated with poor results.

-In contrast, in patients with ongoing sepsis, several laparotomies may be required.
+In contrast, several laparotomies may be required in patients with ongoing sepsis.
 In these circumstances, the open abdomen allows the surgeon to perform the posterior laparotomies more efficiently and prevents the onset of abdominal compartment syndrome that can further worsen the systemic disease.